VietHPham/Lynx/README.md

 To use the Exploit module, you also need to install ExpoSE by running `npm install` in `exploitable/ExpoSE`.

 The module `url-parse` is also needed.
-Please naviage to the `Lynx/tests` directory and install the module by running `npm install url-parse`.
+Please navigate to the `Lynx/tests` directory and install the module by running `npm install url-parse`.

 After setting everything up, complete the following steps to run the analysis for discovering hidden properties.